-- 4.5.2 No accessory building may be constructed, erected or moved on to any site prior to the time of construction of the principal building to which it is accessory. - 4.5.3 Where a building on a site is attached to a principal building by a solid roof or by structural rafters, the building is deemed to be part of the principal building.
-Bylaw No. 02 19 - 4.5.4 Accessory structures shall not be used as a dwelling unless approved as an additional agricultural dwelling.
+- 4.5.2 No accessory building may be constructed, erected or moved on to any site prior to the time of construction of the principal building to which it is accessory. - 4.5.3 Where a building on a site is attached to a principal building by a solid roof or by structural rafters, and where the solid roof or rafters extend at least one third of the length of the building wall that is common with the principal building, the building is deemed to be part of the principal building. - 4.5.4 Accessory structures shall not be used as a dwelling unless approved as an additional agricultural dwelling.